-FES Activity Deadline Supervisor Approval of Goals and Expectation Report Goals and Expectations Reports must be approved by the direct supervisor at "Annual Supervisor Approval of Goals and Expectation" link for upcoming academic year Annual Supervisor Approval of Goals and Expectation To view what reports have been entered by faculty under a supervisor's span of care: Log-into Activity Insight Click on Run Custom Reports link in the upper left navigational menu Choose FES SUP: Faculty List of Completed Goals and Expectations Report and click the SELECT button to the right You can leave "as is" to get your entire department, or you can select the individual for whom you wish to run the report The date range, file format and paper size will be pre-set Click BUILD REPORT button August 15 (September 15 Save or view the report for new faculty Note the report contains live links to the report uploaded by the faculty member.
-Click on blue text link to view report To enter approvals Log-into Activity Insight Click Manage Data in the left navigational menu Choose the faculty member's name from the drop down list and click CONTINUE Click on the Annual Supervisor Approval of Goals and Expectations link in the Goal s and Expectations section Click the edit pencil for the current academic year Review the Goals ad Expectations Report uploaded by the faculty member and fill in the supervisor approval fields After all the fields are completed, click SAVE AND RETURN button
+FES Activity Deadline Supervisor Approval of Goals and Expectations Report Goals and Expectations Reports must be approved by the direct supervisor at "Upload Goals Report for Supervisor Approval" link for the upcoming academic year.
+August 31 Annual Supervisor Approval of Goals and Expectations (September 15 for To view what reports have been entered by faculty under a supervisor's span of care: Login to Activity Insight Click on Run Custom Reports link in the upper left navigational menu Choose FES SUP: Faculty List of Completed Goals and Expectations Report and click the SELECT button to the right You can leave "as is" to get your entire department, or you can select the individual for whom you wish to run the report The date range, file format, and paper size will be preset Click BUILD REPORT button Save or view the report (Note: the report contains live links to the report uploaded by the faculty member.
+Click on blue text link to view report). new faculty) To enter approvals: Login to Activity Insight Click Manage Data in the left navigational menu Choose the faculty member's name from the drop down list and click CONTINUE Click on the Upload Goals Report for Supervisor Approval in Step 1 Set Your Goals section Click the edit pencil for the current academic year Review the Goals and Expectations Report uploaded by the faculty member and fill in the supervisor approval fields After all the fields are completed, click SAVE AND RETURN button